AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Experiment
-**Step 1.** Make sure the stocks are filled.
-One stock will have a diluted solution of PAC and the other will have a solution of water, clay, and humic acid.
-The concentration depends on experiment objectives and can be calculated by using the Python code below.
+**Step 1.** Fill stock tanks.
+One stock tank should be filled with a diluted solution of PAC coagulant, and the other should have a mixture of water, clay, and humic acid.
+The concentration of solution depends on experiment objectives and can be calculated by using the chemical dosage calculation code below.

-**Step 2.** Once the solution is prepared, open the water and wastewater valves, turbidimeters, and let the apparatus completely filled with water, the experiment is now ready to run.
+**Step 2.** Once the solution is prepared, open the water and wastewater valves, turn on turbidity meters, and let the apparatus completely filled with water, the experiment is now ready to run.
+Be sure to turn on the sludge pump, a 1L/s pump next to the effluent turbidimeter, to ensure that sludge is drained to the wastewater line.

-**Step 3.** Be sure to turn on the sludge pump, a 1L/s pump next to the effluent turbidimeter, to ensure that sludge is drained to the wastewater line.
-We do not want the flocs to go through the effluent turbidimeter.
+**Step 3.** Check important set points in ProCoDA.
+Set target influent turbidity, duration of data acqusition state and flushing state.

-**Step 4.** Go to ProCoDa and turn the state from OFF to ON to turn on the clay pump so the influent turbidimeter will soon reach the target influent turbidity.
-Once the influent turbidity fluctuate around 100 NTU, go back to ProCoDa and turn the stage from ON to Data acquisition state, which will turn on the coagulant pump.
+**Step 4.** Open the ProCoDa software and turn the "operation state" from OFF to ON, to turn on the clay pump so the influent turbidimeter will soon reach the target influent turbidity.
+Once the influent turbidity fluctuate around the target influent turbidity, go back to ProCoDA and switch the state from "ON" to "Data acquisition state", the coagulant pump will be turned on.
 Then switch the operational mode from "Mannual" to "Auto Switch".

-**Step 5.** The Data Acquisition state will go back and forth with the Flush state which is used to wash out the floc blanket.
-The data will be recorded on an excel file to be analyzed later.
+**Step 5.** The data acquisition state will go back and forth with the flush state, which is used to wash out the floc blanket.
+The data will be recorded on spreadsheet for further use.

-**Step 6.** Once the experiment was ran and the data collected, check the datalog and turn off ProCoDa.
+**Step 6.** Once the the data collected, check the datalog and turn off ProCoDa.
 Proceed to the cleaning procedure when experimentation is finished.

 <div class="alert alert-block alert-danger">
 Check formatting and the technical writing.